hmcts/ops-runbooks/MailRelay/README.md

 1. Clone Exim-Relay

-2. After making changes to the Mailrelay configuration review PR and provide approval as appropriate.
+2. After making changes to the Mailrelay configuration have someone review the pull request.
    * While making the Pull Request please ensure that the base repo is hmcts/ exim-relay and not luigibk/exim-relay

 3. Pipeline